 Simply select the sample scene you want and the camera sets up automatically.
 Then all you need do is press the shutter button for perfect images.
-An AUTO BEST SHOT mode automatically selects the appropriate BEST SHOT sample scene based on current shooting conditions.

-See page 53 for more information.
+See page 54 for more information.

 First, charge the battery prior to use.

 Note that the battery of a newly purchased camera is not charged.
 Perform the steps under "To charge the battery" to bring the battery to a full charge.